 Universities Canada board director

-Dr. Annette Trimbee assumed the role of president and vice-chancellor at the University of Winnipeg on August 1, 2014.
+Dr. Annette Trimbee assumed the role of president and vice-chancellor at MacEwan University on August 1, 2020.

 Dr. Trimbee is a director on the board of Universities Canada.